Rhymlore/htcondor-web/experimental/ospool/byoc/path-facility.md

 - An OSG Connect account and password
 - An HTCondor job submit file (example.submit).
 - Credits for the PATh facility.
-- Command-line login access to the PATH facility.  (see [the PATh facility's instructions for gaining access] (https://path-cc.io/facility/registration.html#login).
+- Command-line login access to the PATH facility.  (see [the PATh facility's instructions for gaining access](https://path-cc.io/facility/registration.html#login)).
   We'll use `LOGIN_NAME` to refer to your login name on the PATh facility.
 - A name for your PATh facility annex (example).
 By convention, this is the name of the submit file you want to run, without its extension.